 Port Graham is a traditional Alutiiq village with a population of 179, 82% of which are Alaska Native.
-In 1850, the Russian-American Company established a coal mine near Port Graham, but it lasted only a few years.
+In 1850, the Russian-American Company established a coal mine at Port Graham, but it lasted only a few years.
 A cannery started in 1911 was sold to the village corporation in 1983 - it continues to be Port Graham's main economic activity and also employs Nanwalek residents.
 A pink salmon hatchery began operations in 1991.
 Cook Inlet Aquaculture Association has operated the hatchery since purchasing it in 2014.
 In 2015 CIAA completed a \$2.8 million renovation to the hatchery.
 Port Graham is connected by trail to nearby Nanwalek.
-The Port Graham airport serves both these communities.